-- National Highways identified 8 areas for improvement along the A303/A358 road corridor, including the section by Stonehenge.
+- In 2014, National Highways (known at the time as Highways England) identified eight areas for improvement along the A303/A358 road corridor, including the section by Stonehenge.
+These are shown in the map below.

-- The National Audit Office said in 2019 that the benefits of the scheme could only be realised when all 8 schemes were completed.
+- In its scheme 2019 assessment, the National Audit Office concluded that the benefits of the A303 Stonehenge scheme could only be realised if all eight schemes in the corridor were completed.
 Funding, however, has only been secured for three projects.
+The remaining five schemes did not appear viable.

-- Inflation and spiralling construction costs will diminish the value of completing the remaining 5 schemes, a decision that would need to be carried forward to a future government that might have other priorities.
-(NAO progress report 2022)
+- Inflation and spiralling construction costs will diminish the value of completing the remaining five schemes, a decision that would need to be carried forward to a future government that might have other priorities.
+(See also NAO progress report 2022)

 Further reading